 There is already a fire at the border when the group exits the van.
 The interviewee said that he could see a policeman feeding the fire with the shoes, making it bigger and bigger.
 The interviewee estimates the amount of police officers as around 10 to 12.
 The interviewee sees that 5 to 6 policemen are standing on both sides of the back of the van when he exits the van.
 This matches the description of the Tunnel Trick that has been reported in other pushbacks from Croatia.

-Although it is dark, the interviewee can see that the police officers are wearing dark uniforms and ski masks.
-In total, the interviewee estimates that 5 people-on-the-move are beaten by the police with their police batons.
-However all people exiting the vans are beaten.
+Although it is dark, the interviewee states he could see that the police officers are wearing dark uniforms and ski masks.
+In total, the interviewee estimates that all people exiting the vans are beaten.
 He expresses the fact that the police beat the first two people exiting the van and the last people exiting the van harder.

 The group then walks to Velika Kladuša for thirteen kilometers.
 According to their descriptions of the pushback location, including the block of concrete, appears to correspond with Poljana, BiH.